make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Antoni950425](https://github.com/Antoni950425) for assisting with support for Zigbee smart air box BR V2.
 - [skylarhays](https://github.com/skylarhays) for assisting with support for Arknoah Aquarium lights.
 - [MichalSieciechowicz](https://github.com/MichalSieciechowicz) for contributing support for Manta Windy weather station.
+- [tomcastleman](https://github.com/tomcastleman) for contributing support for Aquagem Inverpro pool pump, which was merged with Madimack Inverflow.